Child Psychiatrist in Kolkata

-Left untreated, mental health disorders in children can lead to academic problems, substance abuse, anxiety, depression and even suicide.
+Social workers in India have pointed out that mental health disorders in children can lead to academic problems, substance abuse, behavioural disorders, anxiety, depression and even suicide if they are left untreated.
 The good news is that with early intervention and treatment, most children with mental health disorders can lead healthy and productive lives.
-By working with a child psychiatrist or other trained mental health professionals, Indian parents can help their child get the treatment he or she needs to overcome these challenges.
+By working with a child psychiatrist or other trained mental health professionals, Indian parents can help their children to overcome these challenges.

 What are the Psychiatric Disorders in Children?

 Many parents think their child is difficult.
-They fail to understand that he might have a psychiatric condition that makes him behave so.
-He may have a personality depressive disorders that only a child psychiatrist can recognise.
-Parents of children should consult a child’s mental health professional before judging the child to be difficult.
+They fail to understand that he/she might have a psychiatric condition that makes him/her behave so.
+He/ She may have a personality depressive disorders that only a child psychiatrist can recognise.
+Parents should consult a child’s mental health professional before judging the child to be difficult.
 These kinds of child mental disorders can be minimized with the right treatment using psychotherapy, medications, crisis management therapy, etc.

 Attention Deficit Hyperactivity Disorder

-Children with this mental disorder are hyperactive, less attentive, and impulsive.
+Children with Attention Deficit Hyperactivity Disorder are hyperactive, less attentive, and impulsive.
 ADHD affects the child’s progress at school and impairs his social interactions.
-Mental health professionals or adolescent psychiatrists use behavioural therapy and medications like stimulants and non-stimulants to treat this disorder in children.
+Mental health professionals or child psychiatrists use behavioural therapy and medications like stimulants and non-stimulants to treat this disorder in children.